aws/aws-sam-cli/designs/auto-create-ecr.md

 When deploying with guided, SAM CLI will prompt the option to auto create ECR repos for image based functions.
 The auto created ECR repos will reside in a companion stack that gets deployed along with the actual stack.

 During each guided deploy, the functions and repos will be synced.

-New repos will be created for new functions and repos without an associating function will be prompt for deletion.
+Each function without an image repo specified will have a corresponding repo created in the companion stack.
+If a function is deleted from the template and has an auto created image repo previously associated with it, the auto created image repo will also be removed.

-There will be an escape hatch to use non SAM CLI managed repos by specifying `--image-repositories` or change `samconfig.toml`.
+There will be an escape hatch to use non SAM CLI managed repos by specifying `--image-repositories` or changing `samconfig.toml`.

 Success criteria for the change
 -------------------------------